arieldre01/AI-devops/README.md

 # Automatic Changelog Generation with Ollama

-**Version 1.0-local** - Single-file solution for local development
+**Version 1.0-github** - GitHub Actions integration with cached Ollama

-Automatically generate changelog entries when you merge branches using a local LLM (Ollama).
+Automatically generate changelog entries when PRs are merged using a local LLM (Ollama).

 ## Quick Start

+### Option A: GitHub Actions (Recommended for Teams)

+1. Copy these files to your project:
+   - `generate_changelog.py`
+   - `.github/workflows/changelog.yml`

+2. Push to GitHub - done!
+Changelogs generate automatically on PR merge.

+### Option B: Local Development

 ```bash
 # 1. Copy script to your project